 The holiday season is notorious for attending many parties, family gatherings, office functions, charity events, travel and gift shopping.
-As your holiday schedule fills up with these events it can cause some feelings of anxiety and depression.
+As your holiday schedule fills up with these events it can cause feelings of anxiety and depression.
 “38% of Americans say their stress levels soar during the holidays”.
-Not only is stress high during this time […]
+Not only is stress high during this time period, […]

 It seems the efforts to stop our nation’s type 2 diabetes epidemic may be working.
 After a 20-year increase in prevalence and incidence of diagnosed diabetes in the US, the number of those living with type 2 diabetes has stabilized.
 Even though, the incidence has decreased only in the Caucasian population.
 This equates to a, “35% […]

 It is already springtime and no great strides have been made in healthcare in the past year.
 Health care options have been stagnant and are becoming even more limited, with out of pocket expenses, co-pays, deductibles, drug plans and out of network costs skyrocketing.

 The New Year is here and like most individuals, you may be putting together a list of changes you would like to make in this coming year.
 Humans tend to be goal-oriented which makes us different from other species.
 Being human also prevents us from always achieving the goals we set.

 As people celebrate the holidays and overindulge, thoughts turn to making better choices during the year ahead.
 The start of another year often makes people review their current behaviors and consider ways to improve them.
 Consider a few creative New Year resolutions that could improve your diabetes management and overall well-being.